List of former places of worship in Chichester District: Overview of the district

 The district of Chichester covers about 300 sqmi and takes up most of the western half of West Sussex.
 The population in 2011 was 113,800.
-The ancient city of Chichester (originally a Roman town), with 23,731 residents at the time of the 2001 Census, is the largest settlement; the area is otherwise characterised by small towns, villages and hamlets.
+The ancient city of Chichester (originally a Roman town), with 23,731 residents at the time of the 2001 Census, is the largest settlement; there are also small towns, villages and hamlets.
 Only East Wittering, Midhurst, Selsey and Southbourne civil parishes have more than 3,000 people.

 The city of Chichester has eight former Anglican churches, including six in the ancient city centre.
-St Olave's Church dates from the 11th century; the Churches of All Saints-in-the-Pallant and St Andrew-in-the-Oxmarket were built in the 13th century; and the Churches of St John the Evangelist, St Bartholomew and St Peter the Great all date from the 19th-century Anglican churchbuilding fervour that added hundreds of new buildings across England, not least in Sussex.
+St Olave's Church dates from the 11th century; the Churches of All Saints-in-the-Pallant and St Andrew-in-the-Oxmarket were built in the 13th century; and the Churches of St John the Evangelist, St Bartholomew and St Peter the Great all date from the 19th century Anglican churchbuilding fervour that added hundreds of new buildings across England, not least in Sussex.
 Several other churches existed but have now gone, and there were eight ancient parishes; also, many of the churches were close together in the northeastern quarter of the city.
 This may account for both the small size of the ancient churches and the closure of many in the 20th century.
 Churches in the suburbs of Portfield and Rumboldswyke were declared redundant in 1981 and 1994 respectively.
 Portfield's is now a doll and mechanical musical instrument museum, and St Andrew-in-the-Oxmarket is an arts centre; St Olave's Church is a bookshop; Rumboldswyke and All Saints-in-the-Pallant have been converted into offices; St Peter the Great's Church has become a bar and restaurant; and the former Hornet Bible Christian Chapel is now a Chinese takeaway.
 Eastgate Hall, a Baptist place of worship from the 17th century until the mid-20th century, has had various secular uses including a restaurant, and is now a betting shop.

 Elsewhere in the district, several other former Anglican parish churches are now closed for public worship.
 Examples are East Wittering, where the isolated 12th-century building was replaced with a modern church near the centre of population; Merston, where St Giles' Church was shut in 2010 because the roof was unsound; West Lavington, whose parish was united with that of Cocking when the church became too expensive for the small congregation to maintain; and Milland, where a new church was built alongside the old Tuxlith Chapel.
 Small settlements within larger parishes, including Bedham, Bexley Common, Henley Common and Rake, had their own mission churches (chapels of ease to the parish church) at various times during the 19th and 20th centuries but have now lost them.